Skip to main content

 • October 22, 2020

 Euthyrox (levothyroxine) for Underactive Thyroid "Walmart switched my levothyroxine medicine without doctor permission.
-I started taking Euthyrox in May, started having sharp pain, muscle spam, headache, dry mouth etc. the pain became unbearable.
-Went to doctor and had inflammation, high sodium, kidney function decrease and pain all over.
-I couldn’t focus as I had brain fogs.
-This medicine should not be sold Walmart is try to save a dollars while putting our life’s at risk."
+I started taking Euthyrox in May, started having sharp pain, muscle spasm, headache, dry mouth etc. The pain became unbearable.
+Went to the doctor and had inflammation, high sodium, kidney function decrease, and pain all over.
+I couldn’t focus as I had brain fog.
+This medicine should not be sold.
+Walmart is trying to save a dollars while putting our lives at risk."

 1 / 10